TheOregonian/long-term-care-db/README.md

 # Long-term Care Complaints Data and Analysis

-This repo covers the raw data, munging of that data, and analysis that support several passages in the story "Kept in the Dark", published on oregonlive.com on April 21, 2017, and in print on April 23.
+This repo includes the data and code that support eleven passages in the story "Kept in the Dark", published online on oregonlive.com on April 21, 2017, and in the print edition of The Oregonian on April 23.

 The [data](https://github.com/TheOregonian/database-story/blob/master/data), [notebooks](https://github.com/TheOregonian/database-story/blob/master/notebooks) and [scraper](https://github.com/TheOregonian/database-story/blob/master/scraper) folders have their own README files, if you'd like more details.